 Suzy Cube is like a little slice of Super Mario 3D Land in your pocket.
-It's the 3D platformer done well on mobile - who'd a thunk it?
+It's the 3D title done well on mobile - who'd thunk it?

 The blocky approach makes it rather cute, but you shouldn't let that fool you - it's rather challenging trying to meet every objective and discover all the best routes, and even more so in 3D.
 If you're used to side-scrolling platformers, or even vertical ones (like Super Fowlst and Downwell), you might find the controls for Suzy Cube a tad complicated.

 However, if you look past that and give yourself time to adjust, it'll be a terrific game to enjoy.
 We even have a Suzy Cube review for your reading pleasure, so make sure to check it out!

 Download Suzy Cube for Android or iOS ($3.99)

 It's more about the adventure and the mystery than pulling off tricky jumps, but this Martian epic will still challenge your ability to navigate tricky terrain with your jetpack.
 Plus, this essential game doesn't fit neatly on any other list.

 You should read our OCO review if you're eager to learn more about this beautiful and unique platformer before you dive into the actual game.
 It's a bit challenging to get used to, but after you got it down and start understanding the rhythm, it'll be a delight.